How to Use INDEX MATCH with Multiple Criteria in Excel (3 Ways)

 Excel INDEX MATCH Multiple Criteria

-• Using the MATCH function the 3 criteria: Product ID, Color, and Size are matched with ranges B5:B11, C5:C11, and D5:D11 respectively from the dataset.
-Here the match type is 0 which gives an exact match.
+• The MATCH function looks for the criteria Product ID, Color, and Size in ranges B5:B11, C5:C11, and D5:D11, respectively, from the dataset.
+The match type is 0, which gives an exact match.

-• Lastly, using the INDEX function it gets the price of that particular product from the range E5:E11.
+• The INDEX function gets the price of that particular product from the range E5:E11.

 Read More: INDEX-MATCH with Multiple Matches in Excel